institutotim/busca-ativa-escolar-web/README.md

 # Busca Ativa Escolar - Cliente Web

+    Busca Ativa Escolar - Cliente Web
+    Copyright (C) <2016> <Instituto TIM>

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+---

 ## Repositórios do projeto
 - [lqdi/busca-ativa-escolar-api](https://github.com/lqdi/busca-ativa-escolar-api) - Back-end / API
 - [lqdi/busca-ativa-escolar-web](https://github.com/lqdi/busca-ativa-escolar-web) - Front-end / Cliente Web (este repositório)